 The JSON configuration has more options and flexibility in when to send what kind of notification and to who.
 Take the following configuration for example:

-There are a few thing happening here, but first thing you might noticed is that you are able to specify multiple rules.
+There are a few things happening here, but the first thing you might notice is that you are able to specify multiple rules.
 Let's explain the options

 an array of notifications: